torvalds/linux/tools/tracing/rtla/README.txt

-RTLA: Real-Time Linux Analysis tools
+RTLA: Real-Time GNU/Linux Analysis tools

-The rtla meta-tool includes a set of commands that aims to analyze the real-time properties of Linux.
-Instead of testing Linux as a black box, rtla leverages kernel tracing capabilities to provide precise information about the properties and root causes of unexpected results.
+The rtla meta-tool includes a set of commands that aims to analyze the real-time properties of GNU/Linux.
+Instead of testing GNU/Linux as a black box, rtla leverages kernel tracing capabilities to provide precise information about the properties and root causes of unexpected results.